Now, I don’t know about you ladies, but I’ve always wanted a smaller waist, and wanted to let you in on a little secret today…

 Equipment: Flat Bench, Two Dumbbells or One Barbell

 How to: If you have a barbell, place it underneath the bench.
-If you have dumbbells, leave them at either side of the bench.
+If you have dumbbells, leave them on either side of the bench.
 Next, lie face down on the bench.

 Extend your arms out and grab the bar or dumbbells with an overhand grip.
 Pull the weight toward your chest as you squeeze your shoulder blades together.